achau7704/CS47UberClone/README.md

 # CS47UberClone
-This is an Uber App clone that I built for fun using React Native.
+This is a React Native project that I worked on with a partner (Andrew Kuik) for a final class project.
+It has some of the basic features and functionalities of the real Uber app.